ssd0247/nlp-engines/data-mining/README.md

 8. Repeat steps (2) to (7) for `NOT-SPAM` category emails.

+**This simple algorithm achieves an accuracy of ~80% on the task for filtering spam emails.
+WITHOUT USING ANY FORM OF MACHINE LEARNING / AI - BASED ALGORITHM**

 > Assign **negative** values to weights when dealing with SPAM docs and **positive** values to weights when dealing with NOT-SPAM docs.

 > NOTE BELOW ->